 By the end of this level of this programme the students will be able to demonstrate for a threshold pass: Demonstrate a basic appreciation of the nature and context of organisations and their management in the Jersey, UK and international context.
 How information and data can be processed and interpreted for business purposes.
 Basic reflection and self- awareness.
 Be able to articulate a limited understanding of the knowledge base and terminology related to Business and Management including a basic fundamental concepts and principles which underpin their study.
 Primary: Lectures, seminars, workshops, directed independent study, academic tutorials, learning from work experience.
 Secondary/ Supplementary: Guest speakers, organisational visits, case studies, individual and group research.
-A 1 ILO1, ILO2 Coursework Written Reports Essays Examinations Presentations HIGH1037 HIGH1051 HIGH1052 An explanation for embedding Know level of the programme: Knowledge and understanding are devention enhanced by guest speakers, organisation.
-An explanation for embedding Knowledge and Understanding through Teaching & Learning and Assessment at this Cognitive and Intellectual Skills: source work examination, in a 1400 10010 41 An ability to evaluate, interpret and present qualitative and quantitative information, to develop lines of argument and decision making in accordance with basic theories and concepts (FHEQ).
+A1 ILO1, ILO2 Coursework Written Reports Essays Examinations Presentations HIGH1037 HIGH1051 HIGH1052 An explanation for embedding Know level of the programme: Knowledge and understanding are devention enhanced by guest speakers, organisation.
+An explanation for embedding Knowledge and Understanding through Teaching & Learning and Assessment at this Cognitive and Intellectual Skills: boarde work examination, in e 1000 10010 01 Presentation An ability to evaluate, interpret and present qualitative and quantitative information, to develop lines of argument and decision making in accordance with basic theories and concepts (FHEQ).

 Collects information from a defined set sources to inform a choice of solutions to standard problems(SEEC 2010) Learning through reflection on practice and experience to justify sound judgement and decision making (GBM3.9) By the end of this level of this programme the students will be able to demonstrate for a threshold pass: Can identify basic principles and concepts of theoretical frameworks related to business and begin to identify their strengths and weaknesses and these theories show simple structured situations from given data generated for the purpose.
 Evaluate and interpret data, financial and other information from known contexts through guided processes.
-Primary: Class exercises, simulations and discussions, workshops, academic tutorials.
+Reveal a basic ability judge and to interpret straightforward data and carry out simple statistical analysis Primary: Class exercises, simulations and discussions, workshops, academic tutorials.
 Secondary/ Supplementary: Case Studies, Reviews of business practice, Problem Based Learning, feedback.
-A 1, A2 ILO1, ILO2 On-line exercise tasks Reflective reports/ portfolios Examinations Written Reports Essays Presentations In-class tests HIGH103 HIGH105 HIGH110 HIGH110 Reveal a basic ability judge and to interpret straightforward data and carry out simple statistical analysis group work, course work and presenta tions.
-Key Transferable Skills: Effective communication, oral and in writing using a range of media (GBM 3.9) Numeracy and quantitative skills including data analysis (GBM 3.9) Works effectively with others and recognises the factors which impact on team performance.
-(SEEC 2010) Interpersonal skills of effective listening, negotiating, persuasion and presentation.(GBM3.9) Dwine o m // A 2 A 4 11.02 Croup took LUCLIAGEA By the end of this level of this programme the students will be able Primary: Workshops, A3, A4, A5 ILO3, ILO4, Group task Reflective reports/ HIGH1054 HIGH1037 to demonstrate for a threshold pass: In class exercises. Α3 ILO4, ILO5 In- organisation HIGH1102 Basic competence and command of course essays and ILO3 appraisals HIGH1052 professional and transferable skills reports On-line exercise 1110111002 including Tutorials. tasks morading Seminars, Work Based Written Reports Effective communication, oral and in Learning, Role Play, Presentations writing.
-Self-directed learning.
-In-class tests Use of a range of media.
-Peer review Be able to present information and Presentations carry out presentations Secondary/Supplement Have sound basic IT skills with a ary: number of IT platforms including WBL data manipulation.
-WBL Review Process
+A 1, A2 ILO1, ILO2 On-line exercise tasks Reflective reports/ portfolios Examinations Written Reports Essays Presentations In-class tests HIGH103 HIGH105 HIGH110 HIGH110